(I may earn a small commission from the products mentioned in this post.)

 - Experiencing more pain than anticipated in the weeks after surgery

 Cruising after TKR depends on the individual.
-Things to consider should be your overall health, your weight your pre-surgery physical condition and your ability to get the most out of your physical therapy.
+Things to consider should be your overall health, your weight, your pre-surgery physical condition and your ability to get the most out of your physical therapy.

 Any complications from surgery that might get you off the fast track for recovery may interfere with any travel plans.
 Because our trip was planned a year in advance I took the chance that my surgery and recovery would go well and that I would be prepared for our trip.
+I was fortunate the way things turned out.

 Thankfully everything worked out well for me.
 I thank my caregiver, doctor and physical therapists for getting me ready to go on the cruise.

 Hard work has paid off in many ways since my surgery.
-I cannot stress how important your physical therapy and exercise on your own will be to your recovery.
+I cannot stress how important your physical therapy and the exercise on your own will be to your recovery.

 Thanks for reading my article.
 Bon Voyage!